 James is a respected clinician both within and outside the NHS.
 One of his main areas of specialist expertise is Adult ADHD.
 He works in one of the very few London-based specialist Adult ADHD services in the NHS.
 He is on the Executive Board of UKAAN (the main professional organisation for Adult ADHD in the UK) and is UKAAN’s Training Programme Director.
 The comprehensive training programme UKAAN offers is highly regarded in the UK and further afield.

-Dr Walter Busuttilhas a long and distinguished career in diagnosing and treating PTSD across the breath of military and civilian populations.
-He has held the position of Medical Director of Combat Stress for 12 years, following his original psychiatry training and career with the RAF.
+Dr Walter Busuttil has a long and distinguished career in diagnosing and treating PTSD across the breath of military and civilian populations.
+As a Consultant Psychiatrist, his current role is Director of Research and Training at Combat Stress.
+Previously he held the position of Medical Director of Combat Stress for 13 years, following his original psychiatry training and career with the RAF.
 He was formerly part of the management team for the Traumatic Stress Service at the Priory Ticehurst Hospital.
 He has been a member of the International Society for Traumatic Stress Studies since 1992.
 He was a member of the UK Trauma Group from 1998 and was then Chair of the UK Trauma Group for five years until 2013.
 He was also a Founder Board Member of the UK Psychological Trauma Society between 2010 and 2013.

 Dr Busuttil graduated in Medicine from the University of Manchester in 1983.
 He served in the Medical Branch of the Royal Air Force for 16 years.
 He was appointed a consultant psychiatrist in 1994.
 Prior to this in 1988 he qualified as a Principal in General Practice.
 In the RAF he was part of the team that helped rehabilitate the Beirut Hostages and combatants from the first Gulf War.
 Between 1997 and 2004 he set up and led a tertiary referral service for sufferers of complex presentations of Post-Traumatic Stress Disorder including adult survivors of sexual abuse at the Priory Ticehurst House Hospital in East Sussex.
 He was then appointed Medical Director to the all-women’s medium secure hospital, ‘The Dene’ in Burgess Hill, West Sussex; where he established a combined dialectic behaviour therapy and psychological trauma service for women suffering from Complex PTSD and Borderline Personality Disorder.